Yamini2001/LeetCode-Solutions/README.md

   ## Count Operations To Obtain Zero
   Return the number of operations required to make either num1 = 0 or num2 = 0.

+  ## Minimum Operations to Convert All Elements to Zero
+  Return the minimum number of operations required to make all elements in the array 0.